Sharp-shinned hawk: Taxonomy

-The sharp-shinned hawk is sometimes separated into four species, with the northern group (see distribution) retaining both the scientific name and the common name: sharp-shinned hawk (A. striatus).
-In addition to the nominate taxon (A. s. striatus), it includes the subspecies perobscurus, velox, suttoni, madrensis, fringilloides, and venator.
-The three remaining taxa, each considered a monotypic species if split, are the white-breasted hawk (A. chionogaster; Kaup, 1852), plain-breasted hawk (A. ventralis; Sclater, 1866) and rufous-thighed hawk (A. erythronemius; Kaup, 1850).
-The breeding ranges of the groups are entirely allopatric, although the wintering range of the nominate group partially overlaps with the range of chionogaster (as is also the case with certain taxa within the nominate group).
+The sharp-shinned hawk is sometimes separated into four species, with the northern group (see distribution) retaining both the scientific name and the common name sharp-shinned hawk (A. striatus).
+In addition to the nominate taxon A. s. striatus on Hispaniola, it includes the subspecies A. s. perobscurus on Haida Gwaii, A. s. velox in most of mainland North America, A. s. suttoni in northern Mexico and southern New Mexico, A. s. madrensis in southwest Mexico, A. s. fringilloides on Cuba, and A. s. venator on Puerto Rico.
+The three remaining taxa, each considered a monotypic species if split, are the white-breasted hawk (A. chionogaster Kaup, 1852 in southeast Mexico and Central America), plain-breasted hawk (A. ventralis Sclater, 1866 in the Andes) and rufous-thighed hawk (A. erythronemius Kaup, 1850 in southeastern South America).
+The breeding ranges of the groups are entirely allopatric, although the wintering range of the nominate group partially overlaps with the range of A. chionogaster (as is also the case with certain taxa within the nominate group).
 This allopatry combined with differences in plumage (see Appearance) and, apparently, certain measurements, has been the background for the split, but hard scientific data are presently lacking (AOU).
-Disregarding field guides, most material published in recent years (e.g. AOU, Ferguson-Lees et al. p.
+Most material published in recent years (e.g. AOU, Ferguson-Lees et al. p.
 586, and Dickinson et al.) has therefore considered all to be members of a single widespread species – but not without equivocation: Ferguson-Lees et al. say that if they were to make a world list, they would include the three taxa as separate species (p.
 75), and the AOU's comment includes the note "split almost certainly good".

-Storer (1952) suggested that the southernmost populations within the nominate group were paler below, thus approaching chionogaster.
-This has also been reflected in recent guides, where A. s. madrensis of southern Mexico is described as being relatively pale below (compared to more northern subspecies), but if this is a sign of intergradation with chionogaster or a north-south cline which includes both the members of the nominate group and chionogaster remains unclear.
-In Bolivia, ventralis and erythronemius approach each other, but no evidence of intergradation is known – something that, without actual specimens, also would be hard to prove due to the variability in the plumage of ventralis.
+Storer (1952) suggested that the southernmost populations within the nominate group were paler below, thus approaching A. chionogaster.
+This has also been reflected in recent guides, where A. s. madrensis of southern Mexico is described as being relatively pale below (compared to more northern subspecies), but if this is a sign of intergradation with A. chionogaster or a north–south cline which includes both the members of the nominate group and A. chionogaster remains unclear.
+In Bolivia, A. ventralis and A. erythronemius approach each other, but no evidence of intergradation is known, something that, without actual specimens, would also be hard to prove due to the variability in the plumage of A. ventralis.

-A 2021 study of sharp-shinned hawks recommended recognising the three endemic Caribbean island subspecies as distinct species, based on analysis of nuclear and mitochondrial DNA and diagnosed by their plumage: A. striatus, restricted to the island of Hispaniola, A. fringilloides to Cuba and A. venator to Puerto Rico.
-If this is accepted and A. striatus treated as endemic to Hispaniola, the continental complex would take the scientific name A. velox.
+A 2021 study of sharp-shinned hawks recommended recognising the three endemic Caribbean island subspecies as distinct species, based on analysis of their nuclear and mitochondrial DNA showing no modern contact between them, and diagnosed by their plumage; A. striatus, restricted to the island of Hispaniola, A. fringilloides to Cuba and A. venator to Puerto Rico.
+If this is accepted and A. striatus treated as endemic to Hispaniola, the continental complex then takes the scientific name A. velox.